Audio/MIDI multitrack recording software

 vertically to drag section

-• To move a single section, put a finger on a tracks' file name box (or the corresponding area on an Effect Return etc.) and move it a couple of centimeters horizontally before moving vertically.
-Moving up or down immediately will scroll all mixer sections.
+• To move a single section, place a finger on a track's file name box (or corresponding area in an Effect Return etc.), then move it a few centimeters horizontally before moving vertically.
+Moving vertically immediately will scroll all mixer sections instead.

 Track file history